- BY Tim Kanak

 In either case, you should be sure that the warranty you receive covers the product’s materials, workmanship, and water damage for at least 20 years.
 Read the fine print carefully if you’re given a “limited lifetime” warranty to find out precisely what is and isn’t covered—sometimes, these warranties don’t cover as much as you may believe.

 The option you choose is based on your budget and preferences.
-Standing seam roofs last longer and require less maintenance.
+Standing seam roofs last longer and are low maintenance.
 So if your budget isn’t your biggest drawback, the standing seam will be a good choice.

 Get Professional Metal Roofing Services

-Perkins roofing offers both standing seams and 5v crimp metal roofing.
-You can speak to a roofing expert at 305-687-6521 to help you find the ideal option for you.
+Perkins Roofing offers both 5v crimp and standing seam metal roofing.
+Contact us so we can help you find the ideal type of metal roof option for you.